 Goal #5: Expand your professional network

-Also, reach out to new contacts on LinkedIn and ask trusted colleagues, mentors and friends for their recommendations.
-Be both strategic and genuine in your requests to make connections.
-And don’t stop nurturing ties with the professional contacts you already have.
+You should also reach out to new contacts on LinkedIn and ask trusted colleagues, mentors and friends for their recommendations.
+Be strategic and genuine when you request to make a connection.
+And continue to nurture ties with the professional contacts you already have.
+It’s well worth the effort to build long-lasting relationships that can help you throughout your career.

 Goal #6: Be persistent

-Most employers today are taking great care to choose job candidates who are likely to thrive in their unique organization.
+Employers today take great care to hire people who are likely to thrive in their unique organization.
 So, even if you’re a top candidate for a job, it may take weeks and several rounds of interviewing before you hear back about a final decision.

-Best of luck in realizing your job search goals — and achieving all your other 2021 goals!
+Best of luck in realizing your job search goals — and achieving all your other 2023 goals.